 Advising Frequently Asked Questions

 Students who get a 5 on the AP Exam in Computer Science are automatically exempted from COSI 11a and need not do anything.
 Students who have taken and passed the introductory course for computer science majors at another institution are eligible to take a placement exam to qualify for an exemption for the computer science major at Brandeis.
-Placement exams are typically held on the first Wednesday after the start of each semester; time and place will be posted closer to the date.
+The placement exam will happen on the first Wedneday after the start of classes each semester.

 Any student who wishes to take the placement exam must email email@example.com to register for it with the following information: a) What course you took that makes you eligible for the placement exam; b) When and where you took that course; c) AP test results or proof of what grade you received (certificate, transcript, etc.).